Electrum server

 # RaspiBolt: systemd unit for electrs # /etc/systemd/system/electrs.service [Unit] Description=Electrs daemon Wants=bitcoind.service After=bitcoind.service [Service] ExecStart=/usr/local/bin/electrs --conf /data/electrs/electrs.conf Type=simple Restart=always TimeoutSec=120 RestartSec=30 KillMode=process User=electrs RuntimeDirectory=electrs RuntimeDirectoryMode=0710 # Hardening PrivateTmp=true PrivateDevices=true MemoryDenyWriteExecute=true [Install] WantedBy=multi-user.target -

-sudo systemctl enable electrs sudo systemctl start electrs -
+sudo systemctl start electrs -

 Watch it index in real time (